The Sweet Pretty Things (Are in Bed Now, of Course...)

 The Sweet Pretty Things (Are in Bed Now, of Course...) is the twelfth studio album by the English rock band Pretty Things.
 It was released in 2015 via Repertoire Records.

-It is the first album by long-time frontmen Phil May and Dick Taylor with their touring bassist George Woosey and drummer Jack Greenwood, and also their first without longtime keyboardist Jon Povey and drummer Skip Alan since 1965's Get the Picture?.
+It is the first album by longtime frontmen Phil May and Dick Taylor with their touring bassist George Woosey and drummer Jack Greenwood, and also their first without longtime keyboardist Jon Povey and drummer Skip Alan since 1965's Get the Picture?.

 The title is taken from the opening line of Bob Dylan's song "Tombstone Blues".

-The track "Turn My Head" was originally written by the band in the mid-1960s.
-A version was a recorded live at the BBC but an official studio version of the song was not released until this album.
+The track "Turn My Head" was written by the band in the mid-1960s.
+A version was a recorded live at the BBC, but this album contains the first official studio version of the song.